upday/upday.github.io/_posts/blog/2017-01-02-dwh-part1_getting_started.md

 upday is a news app which aggregates content from thousands of sources including trusted brands and bloggers into a unique and simple format.
 It is available in a variety of
 European countries in a wide range of languages. upday is designed to be an intelligent news aggregator which learns about the reading habits and preferences of each unique user.
 For that reason, we have to cope with a huge volume of incoming data from a vast number of sources.
-For example, we handle the following kinds of data:
+For example, we handle the following types of data:

 1. **_Content metadata_** such as information about the content type, the publisher, and the publishing date is amongst others used for maintaining the publisher relationship.
    Content metadata is semi-structured but also contains unstructured data such as a title, a description, and the content itself e.g. in text form.